Video Suggests Screws in iMac Pro's VESA Mounting Kit Are Prone to Break When Unfastened

 Importantly, after the video, Nelson says the Apple Store has since offered to replace the entire iMac Pro free of charge.
 He was also contacted by Apple's Executive Relations team, which wanted to ensure everything was okay and requested that he send the VESA mounting kit to Apple for its engineers to examine.

 Apple store offered to a) replace the outer shell in another repair or b) do a CRU (complete replacement unit).
-I obviously elected the latter.— Quinn Nelson (@SnazzyQ) May 26, 2018
+I obviously elected the latter.
+In the end, I am getting taken care of, but a few have seen the video already.
+Don’t know what they would have done for an average Joe. — Quinn Nelson (@SnazzyQ) May 26, 2018

 While this doesn't appear to be a widespread problem, and might not ever be given the steps to reproduce it require mounting and demounting a minimum $5,000 computer, the simple solution could be stronger screws.